tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/numerical_modeling.rst

 The environment and formulation of dynamical equations are now in place.
 In order to solve these equations you still need to define the numerical integrator settings.
 These settings specify *how* the equations are solved.

-In Tudat(Py) you can choose between different types of integrators.
+.. contents:: Content of this page
+   :local:

 Integrator types
 ----------------
+In TudatPy you can choose between different types of integrators.

-For code examples and additional information on the interfacees, please follow the links to the API documentation given below.
+For code examples and additional information on the interfaces, please follow the links to the API documentation given below.

 Euler integrator
 ^^^^^^^^^^^^^^^^